 Now this is a story all about how my life got switched, turned upside down and I’d like to take a minute, just sit right there.
-I’ll tell you how I became the owner of some storage under the stairs.
+I’ll tell you how I became the owner of some under stair storage.
 Sorry, blatant rip off of Prince of Bel Air there, but my new under stair storage needed something a little more exciting to introduce it other than, nice shelves in a small area.

-Here are a few ideas and inspiring Stairwell spaces that I came across whilst looking on Pinterest.
+Here are a few ideas and inspiring Stairwell spaces and under stair storage ideas that I came across whilst looking on Pinterest.

 Library and reading nook

 I love the contrast of this dark custom built library/bookcase but knew we probably wouldn’t have the room for the “reading area” of this mini library and part of the space is taken up by a cupboard containing our fuse boards!

 This fabulous seating area looks cosy and inviting and perfect for somewhere to curl up with a book.
 Bit it wasn’t very practical for our house when we already have enough seating areas and really needed somewhere to store our coats, bags and shoes.

 I really liked the idea of creating a small office space in this area, but the hallway gets a huge amount of traffic and we already have a small desk space out of the way in the back of the play room so again, it was a little impracticable.